-We seek to engage students in applied, integrated experiences that equip them to take an active role in providing public health leadership within the communities they serve.
-As a program, we strive to promote health equity and reduce health disparities through community-engaged experiences and collaborative, interdisciplinary approaches with the ultimate goal of preventing premature disability and death from chronic diseases.
+We seek to engage students in applied experiences that prepare them to take an active role in providing public health leadership within the communities they serve.
+As a program, we strive to promote health equity and reduce health disparities through collaborative, interdisciplinary partnerships, innovative research, and community-engaged experiences with the ultimate goal of preventing premature disability and death from chronic diseases.

 Equipping public health leaders to prevent chronic disease through the promotion of healthy lifestyles and healthy communities.

-- Deliver ethical service and leadership to advance population health at a local, regional, national and global level.
+workforce in advancing population health at a local, regional, and national level.